 Board Elections

-Each year the College holds a streamlined process from September to November for one district at a time.
-Upon the completion of each election period, the Elected Directors term always starts on the first Board of Directors meeting in January.
+Each year, an elections process is held from September to November for one of the three Districts on a rotating basis.
+The Elected Directors begin a three-year term starting at the first Board of Directors meeting in January.

 Why YOU Should Become Elected